whisperbox-org/whisperbox/SCHEMA.md

 - **Respondent**: Receives survey notifications, submits encrypted responses.

 ### Protocol Flow:
-1. The Researcher posts a `SurveyCreate` message over Waku.
+1. The Researcher posts a `Survey` message over Waku.
 2. The Respondent:
-   - Decodes the `SurveyCreate` message.
+   - Decodes the `Survey` message.
    - Generates a `SurveyResponse`, encrypting responses with the survey's public key.
    - Posts the `SurveyResponse` to the Waku topic.
 3. The Researcher collects and aggregates responses.